jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 106:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 109.0.5414.2500-beta

 If you are using Chrome version 108:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 108.0.5359.7100